This story has Australian spelling and colloquialisms.

 ‘Love you too.’
 I have no idea why she’s being like this but for some reason I find myself getting emotional.
 When she walks off I manage to brush it aside.

-'Finally,' I say, breathing out a sigh of relief.
-As she disappears around the bend on the path back to the house, I set the timer on my phone.
+'Finally,' I say, breathing out a sigh of relief and scratch my itchy mark until it burns.
+As Mum disappears around the bend on the path back to the house, I set the timer on my phone.
 Sometimes she sneaks around the side of the garden to catch me out so I always wait ten minutes before I begin my practice.

 Usually I just play on my phone but my new pencils are too tempting to ignore and I need a distraction from feeling awful.
 The esse that usually flows steadily through my energy veins is almost completely depleted.
 That hasn’t happened before.

-I open the sketchbook to a crisp white sheet of paper and choose green and grey pencils to chase the shadows of the leaves above me across the page, losing myself in the moment.
+I open the sketchbook to a crisp white sheet of paper and choose green and grey pencils to chase the shadows of the leaves above me across the page, mostly losing myself in the moment except for my itchy palm.

 Six minutes to go, my phone reads.
 I replace the green and grey pencils with beige and yellow.
 Banded together they make good sunlight between my scribbles.
 I leave some of the page blank for the brightest light.